Comparative Literature

 Sneha Chowdhury

-Research Interests Modernist poetry in English, German and Hindi, global modernism, theories of translation, lyric theory and continental philosophy
+Research Interests Modernist poetry in German and Hindi, South Asian and European modernism, translation studies, theories of the lyric, literary theory and continental philosophy

 Biography